 If your team is looking for a new featured player in the bullpen, these two late-blooming relief aces — each coming off impressive postseason performances — are the best options.
 Relievers are perhaps the most “What have you done for me lately?” of baseball players, and on that front, I’d lean toward Suarez, the erstwhile Padres flamethrower who reached the majors via the Mexican League and Japan's NPB.
 Yes, he gave up two home runs in October, but his dynamite second half (1.48 ERA, 32 strikeouts to eight walks) as a rookie speaks to a pitcher progressing toward a very high ceiling.

 Jansen is still a great closer option.
-He just might be stuck working on one-year deals at this stage.
+That said, he might be stuck working on one-year deals at this stage.

 Other names to know: Chris Martin, Adam Ottavino, David Robertson, Taylor Rogers, Matt Moore

 Heaney is a story of one amazing ability and two blaring bugaboos.
-The Dodgers leapt at the lefty last winter and, what do ya know, he came out with a tweaked slider and struck out a ridiculous 35% of the batters he faced.
-Alas, injuries limited him to 16 games (14 starts) and he still gave out home runs like they were candy on Halloween.
-His career 1.63 HR/9 is the second-worst of any pitcher in the last decade with at least 500 innings.
+The Dodgers leapt at the lefty last winter, and what do ya know, he came out with a tweaked slider and struck out a ridiculous 35% of the batters he faced.
+Alas, injuries limited him to 16 games (14 starts), and he still gave out home runs like they were candy on Halloween.
+His career 1.63 HR/9 is the second-worst of any pitcher with at least 500 innings in the past decade.
 And even in his most intriguing form, the 2022 rate was even higher.

 Conforto wound up sitting out the entire 2022 season after a disappointing contract year with the New York Mets and a qualifying offer conspired to sap his market last winter.
-He had shoulder surgery in the meantime, and will be a fascinating comeback case.
-In case you forgot, he ranked as a top 30 position player in baseball by WAR in 2019 and 2020.
+He had shoulder surgery in the meantime and will be a fascinating comeback case.
+In case you forgot, he ranked as a top-30 position player in baseball by WAR in 2019 and '20.

 Gallo has not regained the delicate balance in his Bunyan-esque swings that made him a star in Texas.
 Tough stints in New York and Los Angeles are rough for the brand, but someone will give him a shot to try again.